Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon R9 M395X should perform much faster than the GeForce GT 450 (OEM) overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 M395X should be 67% quicker than the GeForce GT 450 (OEM) overall, due to its greater bandwidth. (explain)

-Texel RateThe Radeon R9 M395X will be a lot (approximately 388%) faster with regards to anisotropic filtering than the GeForce GT 450 (OEM). (explain)
+Texel RateThe Radeon R9 M395X is a lot (more or less 388%) better at texture filtering than the GeForce GT 450 (OEM). (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon R9 M395X is a better choice, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon R9 M395X is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison